newamericafoundation/atlas/README.md

 	gulp dev

 Then navigate to ``localhost:8081``.
-This command automatically reads in the secret environment variables from ``./../secrets/atlas.json`` so the app will work in development mode.
-It will also watch for changes in development scripts and styles automatically (see build logic in the ``gulpfile``).
+This command automatically reads in the secret environment variables from ``./../secrets/atlas.json`` so the app will work seamlessly in development mode.
+Note that ``NODE_ENV=development`` is set explicitly.
+Gulp will also watch for changes in development scripts and styles automatically (see build logic in the ``gulpfile``).

+In development mode, the app behaves as if a researcher is always authenticated.

 ### Development Database